faculty across 11 highly regarded departments of social science and public policy

-Maxwell offers a rich mix of professional, scholarly and undergraduate, graduate professional, and scholarly M.A. and Ph.D. programs that prepare new generations of leaders with an expansive foundation of knowledge and a socially responsible mindset.
+Maxwell offers a rich mix of undergraduate, graduate professional, and scholarly M.A. and Ph.D. programs that prepare new generations of leaders with an expansive foundation of knowledge and a socially responsible mindset.

 No major graduate school of public affairs mixes these diverse elements the way Maxwell does.
-It is one reason why the Master of Public Administration program is consistently ranked one of the nation's top M.P.A. programs in surveys of peer-school faculty conducted by U.S. News & World Report.
+It is one reason why the the school is consistently ranked one of the nation's top schools of public affairs in surveys of peer-school faculty conducted by U.S. News & World Report.

 The Maxwell School is one of 13 schools and colleges of Syracuse University, a private, international research university located in the geographic heart of New York State, offering a choice of more than 200 majors and 100 minors.
 The University’s global footprint includes nearly 15,000 undergraduates and 5,000 graduate students; more than a quarter of a million alumni in 160 countries; and a student population from all 50 U.S. states and 123 countries.
 For more information, please visit www.syracuse.edu.